Esthetician Schools in Georgia

 • Basic knowledge of other services, including facials, body treatments, eyelash and eyebrows, hair removal, and wellness programs

-On completion of the exams, you’ll be given your results immediately.
-In order to pass each exam, you must score at least 70%.
+When you complete the exam, you'll be given your results immediately.
+To pass each exam, you must score at least 70%.

 Georgia Esthetician Licensure Reciprocity